 Your float plan is an important safety tool when you’re on your boat.
 Many cruisers, however, either don’t use one or don’t use one as effectively as they could.

-A float plan is a document that you leave with someone not on your boat, with details of your planned trip, expected ports and arrival dates/times, and important information about your boat should search and rescue be necessary.
+A float plan is a document with details of your planned trip should search and rescue be necessary.
+It includes expected ports and arrival dates/times, and important information about your boat.
+You leave it with a knowledgeable person who is not on your boat.
 It provides the necessary details for someone to “sound the alarm” if you don’t check in as expected.
 You do not file it with any government authority.

-No matter what other communications and emergency gear you have, you should also use a float plan as it provides additional information and sets up an “off boat” backup emergency system.
+No matter what other communications and emergency gear you have, you should also use a float plan.
+It provides additional information and sets up an “off boat” backup emergency system.
 If your communications go down, your designated person ashore can notify both the authorities and other boaters that you are overdue.
-Or, if you set off your EPIRB or make some other emergency call (cell or sat phone, VHF, SSB, tracking device), it will provide more detailed information about your boat and the equipment aboard for the rescuers.
+Or, if you set off your EPIRB or make some other emergency call (cell or sat phone, VHF, SSB, tracking device), it will provide detailed information about your boat and the equipment aboard for the rescuers.

 You should leave a float plan anytime you’re out on the water, just in case something unexpected happens.
 Admittedly, many of us don’t leave one for day sails, or perhaps leave more informal information.